Bicycle Therapeutics and Cancer Research UK Announce Presentation at 2018 American Society of Clinical Oncology Meeting | Taiwan News

-BOSTON & LONDON & CAMBRIDGE, U.K.--(BUSINESS WIRE)--May 31, 2018--Cancer Research UK and Bicycle Therapeutics, a biotechnology company pioneering a new class of therapeutics based on its proprietary bicyclic peptide ( Bicycle ®) product platform, today announced a poster presentation at the 2018 Annual Meeting of the American Society of Clinical Oncology held from June 1 – June 5, 2018 in Chicago, Ill.
-The poster describes their ongoing phase I/IIa clinical trial of BT1718 in patients with advanced solid tumours, which is the first clinical study of a bicyclic peptide.
+LONDON & CAMBRIDGE, England & BOSTON--(BUSINESS WIRE)--May 31, 2018--Cancer Research UK and Bicycle Therapeutics, a biotechnology company pioneering a new class of therapeutics based on its proprietary bicyclic peptide ( Bicycle® ) product platform, today announced a poster presentation at the 2018 Annual Meeting of the American Society of Clinical Oncology held from June 1 – June 5, 2018 in Chicago, Ill.
+The poster describes their ongoing phase I/IIa clinical trial of BT1718 in patients with advanced solid tumors, which is the first clinical study of a bicyclic peptide.

 Details of the presentation, which will be given by Dr. Udai Banerji, Principal Investigator for the Phase I trial, are as follows: